ibm-cloud-docs/Registry/ts_index.md

 See [Getting help](../../support/index.html#getting-help) for more details about using the forums.

-For information about opening an IBM support ticket, or about support levels and ticket severities, see [Contacting support](../../support/index.html#contacting-support).
+For information about opening an {{site.data.keyword.IBM_notm}} support ticket, or about support levels and ticket severities, see [Contacting support](../../support/index.html#contacting-support).

 ## Logging in to {{site.data.keyword.registrylong_notm}} fails
 {: #ts_login}